Permify/permify/docs/docs/getting-started/enforcement.md

 - Configure your authorization model with [Schema Write](../api-overview/schema/write-schema.md)
 - Write relational tuples with [Write Data](../api-overview/data/write-data.md)
-- Read relation tuples and filter them with [Read API](../api-overview/data/read-relationships.md)
+- Read relation tuples and filter them with [Read Relationships](../api-overview/data/read-relationships.md)
 - Check access with [Check API](../api-overview/permission/check-api.md)
 - Check entities permissions with [Lookup Entity](../api-overview/permission/lookup-entity.md)
 - Check subject permissions with [Lookup Subject](../api-overview/permission/lookup-subject.md)
-- Delete relation tuples with [Delete API](../api-overview/data/delete-data.md)
+- Delete relation tuples with [Delete Tuple](../api-overview/data/delete-data.md)
 - Expand schema actions with [Expand API](../api-overview/permission/expand-api.md)
+- Watch changes in the relation tuples in real-time with [Watch API](../api-overview/watch/watch-changes.md)

 ## Authentication

 You can secure APIs with our authentication methods; **Open ID Connect** or **Pre Shared Keys**.
 They can be configurable with flags or using configuration yaml file.
-See more details how to enable authentication from [Configuration Options](../reference/configuration.md)
+See more details how to enable authentication from [Configuration Options](../reference/configuration)

 To access the endpoints after enabling authentication, it's necessary to provide a Bearer Token for identification.
 If your using golang or nodeJs client library, an authentication token can be provided via interceptors.
 You can find details in the clients' documentation.